An open call for

 Design a multi-sensory, accessible public artwork that will engage local communities, reveal hidden stories and inspire visitors to explore the county between October – March.
 There are five locations to choose from and you can submit up to two ideas – be sure to watch the interviews & short films below and read the individual briefs for further information.

-Sign up to join our online application support workshops and read our frequently asked questions in the FAQs section below.
+Watch recordings of our online application support workshops held recently, by scrolling to the bottom of the page and read our frequently asked questions in the FAQS section.

 Access requirements?
 We’ll support you.
 Under-represented?
 We’re keen to hear from you.
 Send us your idea!
 It’s free to apply.

 APPLICATION DEADLINE: Wednesday 20 October 2021 (midnight)